canonical/certification-docs/Policy_Guide.rst

 Systems that support Intel's Optane DataCenter Persistent Memory Modules must include those DCPMM devices.
 For convenience, DPCMMs can be configired in mixed mode where supported in a mix of at least 30% RAM and 70% Storage.
-(That percentage will vary based on the amount of DCPMMs installed).
+(That percentage will vary based on the amount of DCPMM storage installed).

 Where Mixed Mode is not supported, then testers will need to test the DCPMM devices in both Memory Mode and App Direct (Storage) Mode, which requires